 What's the next step after biometrics for Canada Study Visa?

-How to Immigrate to Canada as a Skilled Worker?
+Immigrate to Canada as a Teacher from India

 Stay up to date with latest news